jalalmostafa/clox/README.md

 # C-lox

- C-lox is an implementation of [lox](http://craftinginterpreters.com/the-lox-language.html) interpreter in C.
+ C-lox is a cross-platform implementation of [lox](http://craftinginterpreters.com/the-lox-language.html) interpreter in C. Tested both on Windows and Linux for x96_64 architecture.

 ## Coding Conventions